kbukum/react-es6-skeleton/README.md

 # React-ES6-Skeleton

-#### A skeleton project with must configurations and lots of explanations.
+#### A skeleton project with vital configurations and lots of explanations.

 RES = React-ES6-Skeleton